 Unearthing a Lost Score: Samuel Coleridge-Taylor's The Atonement Op.
 53

-Bryan Ijames (PhD Student in Musical Arts in Conducting)
+Bryan Ijames (DMA Student in Conducting)

 In the past decade, academic research on the choral compositions of Black, Indigenous, and People of Color (BIPOC) composers has increased to equalize representation and highlight diversity in classical music.
 Though more specifically, in the subcategory of choral-orchestral music, a minuscule amount of published compositions (cantatas, passion, or oratorio) exist.
 As an African-American conductor and scholar, I am passionate about leading a concerted effort for the equity and inclusion of BIPOC composers on professional, community, and academic concert stages.
 I request that the National Center for Institutional Diversity Anti-Racism Graduate Research Grant support my continued research goals of equalizing BIPOC representation in the choral canon by granting me the entire $5000 grant to complete Unearthing a Lost Score: Samuel Coleridge-Taylor’s, The Atonement Phase III: Creation of The Atonement Chamber-Orchestra Edition, and Phase IV: Completion of The Atonement Conductor’s Companion.